JSJ decompositions and polytopes for two-generator one-relator groups: One-relator groups with torsion

 \section{One-relator groups with torsion}

-A one-relator group $\langle \mathbf{x}\mid S^n\rangle$, where $n\geq1$ is maximal, contains torsion elements if and only if $n>1$ \cite[Proposition II.5.18]{L-S}.
-Therefore, a \emph{one relator group with torsion} is precisely a one-relator group $\langle \mathbf{x}\mid S^n\rangle$ where $n>1$; such groups are always hyperbolic \cite[Theorem IV.5.5]{L-S}, and so when they are one-ended we can discuss their \Z{}-JSJ decompositions.
+Recall that a {one relator group with torsion} is a group given by a presentation $\langle \mathbf{x}\mid S^n\rangle$ where $n>1$; such groups are always hyperbolic, and so when they are one-ended we can discuss their \ZC{}-JSJ decompositions.